AllenDowney/ThinkDSP/tutorial.md

     conda install jupyter
 ```

+The code for the tutorial works in Python 2 and Python 3, but I recommend Python 3.

 Once you have Jupyter, you can get my code from  this Git repository on Github.
 If you have a Git client installed, you should be able to download it by running:

 ```